 - Flex your wrist, fingers towards the ground.

 - If you have no pain, help yourself with your other hand to flex your wrist further by slowly pulling your palm towards you.

 Its function is plantar flexion or extension of the foot and elevation of the heel in verticalization.
 It is a powerful muscle, vital for walking and running.
 Concretely, the soleus has an important function in the vertical position; if he wasn't shooting all the time, the body would fall forward.

 - Press on a wall, place the leg that you want to stretch back and with the sole of the foot on the floor

 - Flex the knee and put the body forward

 - To intensify the stretching, you can use a support to elevate the front part of the foot.

-To conclude it is recommended to do your stretches as soon as you finish your padel party.
+To conclude, it is recommended to do your stretches as soon as you finish your part of padel.
 Each stretch should last between 15 and 30 seconds.
-Do them gradually, gradually increasing the tension of the muscle, but without pain.
+Do them gradually, gradually increasing the muscle tension, but without pain.